andbanman/mist/USERGUIDE.md

 ::

     # Python syntax
-    mist = libmist.Mist()
+    mist = libmist.Search()
     mist.set_measure("SymmetricDelta")
     ...
     mist.compute()

-See the API documentation on Mist::set_measure for a list of supported measures and how to choose them.
+See the API documentation on Search::set_measure for a list of supported measures and how to choose them.
 What measure will be most useful depends on the data and how the tuples are constructed.

 TODO: feature to output all the subcalculations.
 TODO: header in the output